 From a physical perspective, a concussion causes reduced blood flow, excessive neuron firing, imbalanced neurotransmitter chemicals, and impaired neurotransmission.
 This results in a variety of symptoms, including:

-- Physical symptoms: People often feel dizzy, nauseous, or tired.
+- Physical symptoms: People often feel dizzy, nauseous, loss of consciousness, or tired.
 They may experience headaches and ringing in the ears, and some people have blurry vision.
 Sensitivity to light or noise is common, and some patients have insomnia.

 - Cognitive symptoms: Concussions make it hard to focus and remember things.
 Some people may feel like they’re walking around in a fog or feel like it takes longer to think about things.